VisionGuardian/Source-Code/README.md

-# Nourish-CV
+# VisionGuardian-CV
-This repository includes the object detection model for the Food-101 dataset and the integration algorithm of detected label and nutrient data.
+This repository includes the object tracking/ detection/ classification model for the eye-health self-diagnosis.